-Side(s): SS - Single-sided DS - Double-sided
+SS - Single-sided DS - Double-sided DIMM support:

-DIMM support:

-- A Supports one module inserted into either slot as Single-channel memory configuration. - B Supports two modules inserted into either the orange slots or the black slots as one pair of Dualchannel memory configuration. - C Supports four modules inserted into both the orange slots and the black slots as two pairs of Dualchannel memory configuration.
+- A Supports one module inserted into either slot, in Single-channel memory configuration. - B Supports one pair of modules inserted into either Channel A or Channel B as one pair of Dual-channel memory configuration. - C Supports four modules inserted into the orange and black slots as two pairs of Dual-channel memory configuration.

-Visit the ASUS website for the latest QVL.
+Visit the ASUS website for the latest DDR2 QVL.